-Michael is part of the education law team where he handles a wide array of legal issues from truancy hearings to educational policy to employment disputes to funding conflicts, often dealing with the Department of Education, administrative agencies and local municipalities.
+Michael is part of the education law team where he handles a wide array of legal issues in both general education and special education forums.
+He advises school systems on issues ranging from truancy hearings to employment disputes to funding conflicts, frequently dealing with the Department of Education, administrative agencies and local municipalities.

 Federal Court for the District of Rhode Island